-D Like today's social media users who post messages on cyber walls, the residents of the ancient Roman city of Pompeii posted messages on actual walls that survived for thousands of years after being buried in the rock and ash from the eruption of nearby volcano, Mount Vesuvius.
+B Just like today's social media users who post messages on cyber walls, the residents of the ancient Roman city of Pompeii posted messages on actual walls that survived for millennia after being buried in the rock and ash from the eruption of nearby volcano, Mount Vesuvius.

-A It's advantageous for historical scholars to direct their studies of Pompeian messages to ones concerning political endorsements and advice.
+D It's advantageous for historical scholars to direct their studies of Pompeian messages to ones concerning political endorsements and advice.